sksundaram-learning/tanuki/README.md

 A system for importing, storing, categorizing, browsing, displaying, and searching files, primarily images and videos.
 Attributes regarding the files are stored in a schema-less, document-oriented database.
 Designed to store millions of files.
 Primary interface is a web front-end with a simple design suitable for most web browsers.

-Yes, another one of these.
-I am a programmer, it's what I do.
-I want to learn Erlang and this is a good project with which to learn Erlang and OTP.
-See the Requirements wiki for additional technical reasons.

 ## Current Status

 The incoming processor, backend application, and web interface are written in Erlang and built using [rebar](https://github.com/rebar/rebar/) and [relx](https://github.com/erlware/relx).
 There is much yet to be done, mostly in the web interface.